Biomimicry & DesignLens

 Process: Mimicking natural processes.
 Example: manufacturing at ambient temperatures and pressures, as organisms do, instead of using extreme heat and toxic chemicals.

 Ecosystem: Mimicking how natural ecosystems organize themselves.
-Example: industrial symbiosis where the waste of one process becomes the input for another, mimicking nutrient cycling in ecosystems.
+Example: industrial symbiosis where waste from one process becomes input for another, mimicking nutrient cycling.

 The DesignLens